 [Company] has allotted a budget of $XXX,XXX for this project (inclusive of all taxes, services, licensing etc.), and a budget of $XX,XXX for one year of post-launch hosting, support, and maintenance.

 The Business Goals and Outcomes section should answer the question, “What goals for the business/organization will this project help meet?”
 Here’s an example:

 [Company] has three primary goals for the next two years that this project will help meet:

 How will the success of this project be measured?
 Key Performance Indicators (KPIs) are a great way, if established at the outset, to prove value in the work once it’s complete.
 Here’s an example:

 The success criteria and KPIs for this project are as follows:

-A great way to think about KPIs is to ask yourself: what data would I be excited to report back to my stakeholders?
-If it’s in a case study: what numbers would you be excited to include?
+A great way to think about KPIs is to ask yourself: what data would I be excited to report back to my stakeholders or include in a case study?

 This section should outline the key challenges and general considerations to note.
 Here’s an example:

 There are a few key challenges to note on this project.
-First, the scope of content to be audited, organized, and migrated is considerable.
+First, the scope of content to be audited, organized, and written is considerable.
 Second, the CRM integration is technically complex despite the existence of a well-documented API.
-Third, content managers must be able to create their own lead-generation forms and pages within the design system without development aid.
+Third, client relationship managers must be able to track their customers journey through the software without development aid.
 Finally, communicating to our audience exactly what we do without over-simplifying or conversely coming off too complex has proven to be a challenge.

-Assuming you have the approval to go ahead with the project, the next step in an effective digital project discovery is to really dig into your users.
+Assuming you have the approval to go ahead with your web app or mobile app project, the next step in an effective web app or mobile app discovery is to really dig into your users.
 After all, your users are the people who matter most.
 The best way to tackle that is by researching and writing up some detailed user personas that relate back to the project brief you’ve just created.
-So click the link immediately above to read the next post in the series, and happy discovering!